MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 Keep going!
 You don't know what he could have accomplished if he didn't give up

-If youve had a bad mum or dad, a bad upbringing those wounds are the exact thing God is using to make you never bring your kids up that way.
+If you've had a bad mum or dad, a bad upbringing those wounds are the exact thing God is using to make you never bring your kids up that way.